 Purchased non-current assets are valued at their acquisition cost, which consists of the price at which an asset has been acquired plus costs related to the acquisition (customs duty, transport, assembling costs, insurance etc.)

-Part of the purchase price of a non current asset is/are not interest on loans incurred before the non current asset is put into use.
+Part of the purchase price of a non current are not interest on loans incurred before the non current asset is put into use.

 Non current assets created by own activity are valued at own costs.
 Own costs are all direct costs incurred for production or other activity and indirect costs that apply to production or other activity.